|

 - La Josefina - retirement home of Josephine Benitz, in the Cruz Grande valley, between the homes of sons Alfred & John.

-- La Cumbre - resort town on the west slopes of the Sierras Chicas, popular summer resort & British retirement community.
+- La Cumbre - resort town on the west slopes of the Sierras Chicas, popular British retirement community.

 - Reydon - popular hotel & resort in Cruz Chica.

-- Sierras Chicas - the N-S ridge of low mountains in Córdoba province, immediately west of Córdoba city.
+- Sierras Chicas - N-S ridge of low mountains west & NW of Córdoba city.
+(Uritorco, 1,950 mtr.)

-- Sierras Grandes - the N-S ridge of higher mountains in Córdoba province, parallel west of the Sierras Chicas.
+- Sierras Grandes - parallel ridge of higher mountains west of the Sierras Chicas.
+(Champaquí, 2,884 mtr.)

 Polo Clubs: